-Sam Raimi, the director of Michelle Williams and Mila Kunis, and producer Joe Roth at a press conference at Comic-Con to chat about the upcoming film.
+Sam Raimi, the director of Oz: The Great and Powerful, joined stars of the film, Michelle Williams and Mila Kunis, and producer Joe Roth at a press conference at Comic-Con to chat about the upcoming film.
 In the Wizard of Oz prequel, Kunis plays Theodora (who eventually becomes the Wicked Witch of the West), while Williams plays her counterpart, Glinda (the Good Witch), and each shared about their experience of working on the fantasy blockbuster.
 Raimi also gave us a few more details about the movie (the trailer for which was also unveiled at Comic-Con!) and about star James Franco, but it wasn't all Oz talk; Williams also gamely chatted about a Dawson's Creek reunion!
 Here are the highlights:

 On the story:

 Sam Raimi: "This is a very straightforward family picture.
 I would say it's a very classically Disney type of movie.
 It's all about these characters and their interactions with each other, the friendships they make.
 How some characters are sinners, how they hurt others, how those sins can grow.
 It's about finally recognizing the things you do in this world have consequences, and how to be the best person you can be is really the story of this film.
 That's the most exciting kind of story for me, the ones that have character growth, and I think James Franco's character has a little bit of character growth in this film."